Coinbase Card

 Regulatory Framework

-- Coinbase has obtained a MiCA license from Luxembourg's CSSF in 2025, enabling unified crypto services across all 27 EU member states
+• Coinbase secured a MiCA (Markets in Crypto-Assets) license from Luxembourg's CSSF on June 20, 2025, enabling unified crypto services across all 27 EU member states

 Security Features